brmu22/brmu22/README.md

         self.hobbies = ["Coding!", "Gaming", "Working Out", "Boxing", "Sleeping"]
 ```

 I have been interested in technology since about 12 years old, that's when I jailbroke my first iPad.
-I officially started off my coding journey in my freshman year of college, using C++ and eventually grew to learn Python and JavaScript.
-Now I am playing around with Web Design and Cloud, messing around with HTML, CSS, and AWS.
+I officially started my coding journey in my freshman year of college, using C++, and eventually grew to learn Python and JavaScript.
+Now I am playing with Web Design and Cloud, messing around with HTML, CSS, and AWS.
 I am continuously learning!

 ### :briefcase: Credentials
 - Experience: